Big Girls Don't Cry (Fergie song): Music video

 The music video was directed by Anthony Mandler and began production on March 30, 2007.
 The video had a 'First Look' on MTV's TRL on May 16, 2007, and peaked at #5 on May 24, 2007.
 The video topped VH1's Top 40 Videos of 2007 list.
 Milo Ventimiglia plays Fergie's love interest.

 The video begins with Fergie getting out of her car (a red 1969 Mustang fastback) and going inside a warehouse where she meets her band and practices.
 Meanwhile, she is seen singing next to her boyfriend, who is sleeping.
 She starts walking through the house, and is then watching herself and her boyfriend from a different point of view getting out of her car.
 They enter the house, and her boyfriend gets out a guitar and starts playing, while Fergie is singing.
 Later on, she sees her boyfriend out the window with several men, one of whom passes him a small package, which is presumably drugs, and it upsets her.

 Fergie then starts singing the chorus while she is taking her clothes off a clothes line and putting them into a suitcase.
 As the third verse begins, Fergie is walking around a warehouse singing while wearing a tan-gray baby doll dress.
 At the end of the song, she is seen getting into her car and driving down the road.

 There are other music videos for this song.
 The one described above is labeled as the "Personal" version; it is approximately five minutes in length and the song is played once.
-There is also the so-called "extended" version; it is approximately mine minutes in length and the song is played twice.
+There is also the so-called "extended" version; it is approximately nine minutes in length and the song is played twice.
 It begins with Fergie driving to the warehouse, then uses flashbacks which include the plot scenes run in sequence.
 At the conclusion of this first playing of the song, Fergie has arrived at the warehouse and, with her band, the song is played again, this time with all of the warehouse scenes run in sequence.